contexto

 • Number of operations under implementation/development that are in the consultation phase with the local community;

-• Percentage of operations with implemented local community engagement processes, impact assessments and/or local development programs, by region and type of initiative;
+• Percentage of operations with implemented local community engagement processes, impact assessments, and/or local development programs, by region and type of initiative;

 Note: